 Your Email Address: What is your last name?
 What is your first name?
 What type of behavior is happening? (check all that apply) □ Cyber bullying behavior: texting, messaging, or posting hurtful words, etc. □ Emotional bullying behavior: spreading rumors, leaving people out, etc. □ Sexual bullying behavior: unwanted touching and/or comments about your body. □ Verbal bullying behavior: name calling, teasing, rude comments, insults, threats, or put downs. □ Physical bullying behavior: hitting, kicking, pushing, tripping others, stealing, etc. □ Other Please described what type of bullying behavior happened below.
 Name the students involved in the bullying behavior.
-Name the students involved in the bullying behavior.
 When did it start?
-When did it start?
+Where is the problem happening?
+At school (specific locations)?
+Outside of school?
+Both?
+Were there any witnesses?
+What are their first and last names?
+How did you respond when this happened? □ Passive: I walked away and ignored the person/people. □ Assertive: I told the person/people to stop. □ Aggressive: I yelled at the person. □ I did something else.